18F/guides/content/ux-guide/research/plan.md

 - Mitigate the chances of triggering a trauma response by not recruiting people at their most vulnerable
   - For example, if your project is to develop a person centered addiction recovery website, instead of someone actively experiencing addiction you might recruit people who are at least 30 days into their recovery journey or the friends and family of people expreincing addiction or in recovery
 - Protect employee safety during internal research
-  - We want stakeholders to be engaged, but having them observe usability tests and interviews of collegues might cause participants anxiety or diminished honesty in conversations about topics that might have potential repercussions to their jobs or relationships
+  - We want stakeholders to be engaged, but having them observe usability tests and interviews with colleagues might cause participants anxiety or diminished honesty in conversations about topics that might have potential repercussions to their jobs or relationships

 #### Recruitment for demographic diversity